 - Treatment programs to address addictions;

 - Housing services, to help prevent homelessness;

 - Medical care, for those suffering physical impairments;

 - Job counseling and placement, to help veterans return to the workforce.

 Let Us Help You Today

 It is important to note that, in order to be eligible for Veterans Court Treatment, you will have to enter a guilty plea.
 At the Law Offices of Todd K. Mohink, P.A., our Columbia veterans court lawyers can meet with you to determine if this is in your best interest, or whether moving forward in the criminal courts may be a better option in your case.
-To request a free consultation to discuss your situation in depth, reach out and contact our Columbia office at 410-964-0050 today.
+To request a free consultation to discuss your situation in depth, reach out and contact our Howard County office at 410-964-0050 today.